KewKalustian/spotify_charts_scraper/README.md

 This app will continously be updated.
 So, stay tuned for further updates!

 If you want to contribute, please feel free to do pull requests.

+Once you end up using data retrieved with this app, please cite this app by using the provided DOI.